clr-format/clr-format/README.md

 # [clr-format](https://github.com/clr-format/clr-format)
-A lightweight, modular implementation of .NET's String.Format function for JavaScript runtimes
+A lightweight, modular JavaScript implementation of a string formatting function that supports composite format strings and globalization

 Installation (WIP)
 ------------